Meet the resilient people creating contemporary arts and culture in Cambodia.

 Something encouraging is going on in Cambodia.
-In 1980, a mere nanosecond in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and the annihilation of its people by Pol Pot and the Khmer Rouge.
-Cambodia now welcomes millions of visitors annually, attracted by the many temples and the vivid and unique arts it creates.
+In 1980, a mere nanosecond in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and Pol Pot and the Khmer Rouge’s annihilation of its people.
+Cambodia now welcomes millions of visitors annually, attracted by the many temples and the vivid and unique art it creates.

 Here, the agents of social reflection tend to be brave young people who bonded in their youth in the refugee camps and have become musicians, artists, historians, dancers, teachers, and leaders.
 They have been assisted and encouraged by many of the barangs (foreigners) who call Cambodia their home.

 Collectors, curators, and international eyes are now on Cambodia’s growing cultural scene, and more visitors are coming to discover new artists, music, special spaces, and performers.

 “Art is not able to change the world, but art can show the future and the past.
 We had to come back and deal with identity.
 You can’t rebuild a country without rebuilding identity.” – Filmmaker Rithy Pahn, whose engrossing and mournful film about his family under the Khmer Rouge entitled The Missing Picture, was nominated for an Oscar in 2015.

 History, heritage, and hindsight are powerful teachers.

 This is what our stories are about.
 Cambodia is magical, and it is reimagining itself.
 We will welcome you when you come.